icecoldhq/icecoldhq/README.md

 🌟 **A little about me:**
 💻 Currently studying Computer Science and Math at university.
 I'm also exploring Cybersecurity and Cloud Computing as a personal interest.
-🎯 Focused on completing my first year at university and learning the basics of cloud security.
+🎯 Focused on completing my second year at university and learning the basics of cloud security.
 🌱 Always curious about cloud security and new advancements in the tech field.
 🎨 Inspired by NetworkChuck and driven by the desire to continuously learn and grow in the field of tech.